Federal Budget -> 2010 Budget

-Medical expense tax credit (METC) - cosmetic
+Medical expense tax credit (METC) - cosmetic procedures

-who share custody of a child to each receive 50% of
+The Budget proposes to allow two eligible individuals who share custody of a child to each receive 50% of

 This policy will apply when a child lives more or less equally with two individuals who live separately.
 It will apply to benefits payable commencing July 2011.

 Single parents and Universal Child Care Benefit (UCCB)